Hemant Kumar: Death and legacy

 On 26 September 1989, Hemant fell ill after returning from a concert in Dhaka.
 He died shortly after, due to a massive cardiac arrest.
-According to his daughter-in-law Moushumi Chatterjee, his last words were "Ki koshto, ki koshto" ('such pain, such pain').
+According to his daughter-in-law Moushumi Chatterjee, his last words were "Ki koshto, ki koshto ('such pain, such pain')."

-Hemant's legacy still lives on through the songs that he has recorded during his lifetime, as well as music he has composed.
+Hemant's legacy still lives on through the songs that he has recorded during his lifetime, as well as the music he has composed.
 Due to the commercial viability of his songs, the Gramophone Company of India (or Saregama) still releases at least one album of his every year, repackaging his older songs.
+The Kolkata Metro's Hemanta Mukhopadhyay metro station is named after him.
+A Mumbai square is also named after him as Hemant Kumar Square.